-The Faroe Islands consist of 18 islands located in the Atlantic Ocean, between Scotland and Iceland, with a growing population, with more than 51 thousand inhabitants.
+The Faroe Islands consist of 18 islands located in the Atlantic Ocean, between Scotland and Iceland, with a growing population, with more than 52 thousand inhabitants.
 While part of the Kingdom of Denmark, the Faroe Islands are governed by the Home Rule Act, which gives the Faroese government full power and flexibility to set its tax rates and fees.
 This broad control over revenue supports the Faroese government's financial flexibility; around 90% of the Faroese government's operating revenue is derived from sources under its control.
 The Kingdom of Denmark provides an annual block grant of around DKK700 million, which accounts for close to 10% of the Faroe Islands' operating revenue.
 This grant is for "Joint Matters" that have not been transferred to the Faroese government's control.
 The grant is intended and indeed spent on social welfare, schools and health sectors, though the Faroese government does have freedom over how the grant is used.
 The Faroese government has, in the past, implemented substantial cuts in spending, when required.

-Economic indicators are very strong, with a gross domestic product (GDP) per capita at the Danish average (as Exhibit 3 shows).
-Real GDP growth rate was above the Danish average over the many years in the past.
-Despite an increase in the number of unemployed during the pandemic, the unemployment rate is still extremely low at around 2%.
-However, with phasing out of employment support measures (financed by state employment agency), unemployment statistics could rise in second half of 2020.
+Economic indicators in recent years have been very strong, with a gross domestic product (GDP) per capita at the Danish average between 2015 and 2019 (as Exhibit 3 shows).
+GDP per capita has fallen below the Danish level in 2020 but is expected to recover back to the Danish average by 2023.
+Real GDP growth rate was above the Danish average over many years in the past.
+Despite an increase in the number of unemployed during the pandemic, the unemployment rate is still extremely low at around 1.5% even with the phasing out of employment support measures, introduced as an aid-package in connection with the Covid-19 pandemic (financed by state employment agency).